 Now, with both circles still selected, go to Window > Pathfinder and under shape modes, click on the second icon, “minus front”.

 You now have a donut!
 Yay

 Lastly, you can make organic shapes yourself using the Pen Tool or Curvature Tool (pen tool but flows smoother).

 Post screenshots on Basecamp for everyone to see!

 Download and open this AI starter file.

 Organize the text into a coherent visual hierarchy using tips above using basic shapes.
 Aside from shapes, you are allowed to use the colors you selected for your palette in Level 2 and adjust text size.
-However, please do not use any other design elements.
+However, please do not use any other design elements such as font/typography, more advanced shape manipulation, or inclusion of any other design assets.
 This design can be as simple or as complex as you like.